Riddle Gawne: Censorship

 Like many American films of the time, Riddle Gawne was subject to restrictions and cuts by city and state film censorship boards.
-For example, the Chicago Board of Censors required cuts, in Reel 1, scene of woman at bar, Reel 2, two scenes of woman at bar, scene of Riddle shooting man in back, the intertitle "Blanche Dillon, former dance hall girl, now Bozzam's 'housekeeper'" and all scenes young woman in Bozzam's house, scene of Bozzam slugging Jess Cass with gun, Reel 3, man shooting Riddle from horse, the intertitle "She may be a good nurse, but she ain't the sort of woman I want" etc., Reel 5, Bozzam shooting woman's father, shooting Riddle, and flashback scene showing the shooting of Riddle's brother.
+For example, the Chicago Board of Censors required cuts in Reel 1 (scene of woman at bar), Reel 2 (two scenes of woman at bar, scene of Riddle shooting man in back, the intertitle "Blanche Dillon, former dance hall girl, now Bozzam's 'housekeeper'", and all scenes of young woman in Bozzam's house, scene of Bozzam slugging Jess Cass with gun), Reel 3 (man shooting Riddle from horse, the intertitle "She may be a good nurse, but she ain't the sort of woman I want", etc.), and Reel 5 (Bozzam shooting woman's father, shooting Riddle, and flashback scene showing the shooting of Riddle's brother).